 Chill out at Planten un Blomen

 This is a really lovely park right in the centre of the city, split into a few different sections and gardens, and it was basically my saviour for when I needed to get away from the griminess of the Reeperbahn and pretend I was in the countryside.
-It was also really hot whilst I was there, so many many people would be there too, sunbathing or playing games (or splashing about in the stream, although I’m not sure I’d be too up for that myself as it didn’t look like particularly disease-free water).
+It was also really hot whilst I was first there, so many many people would be there too, sunbathing or playing games (or splashing about in the stream, although I’m not sure I’d be too up for that myself as it didn’t look like particularly disease-free water).
 At 10pm every night during the Summer they have a fountain and light show which I’m told is amazing although I didn’t get a chance to go and see it myself.
 That is way past my bedtime, obviously.

 Cross the Elbe by tunnel